 I don’t have access to freshly squeeze coconut milk/cream here in the U.S., at least not where I am.
 So I use canned coconut cream, which is thicker than regular coconut milk.

-TIPS FOR HOW TO MAKE 10-MINUTE KAYA SUCCESSFULLY
+COOK’S TIPS ON HOW TO MAKE 10-MINUTE KAYA SUCCESSFULLY

 1. Use coconut cream

 Do not use coconut milk as this is more diluted and you won’t be able to make this kaya in 10 minutes for sure!
 IMPORTANT TIP: Do not shake the can before opening the coconut cream.
 The top is usually cream and the bottom usually has some water.
 I scoop all the cream out from the can and trying not to scoop out any of the water.
 The less water you have, the better chance you can get this done in 10 minutes.
 I like to use this brand for coconut cream.
 You can use Thai brand like Aroy-D or Chaokoh as well.
 I’ve used those before too.

 2. Use palm sugar (gula melaka) or coconut sugar